Dynamical friction of black holes in ultralight dark matter: Scalar field scattering off a black hole at rest

 where the function~$\Lambda$ can be obtained numerically by performing the integration between~$\ell_\text{cr}/\omega$ and~$20 M$.
 This function is well fitted (accurate to 0.1\%) by

 Finally, putting all together (including accretion) we find that the force applied to the \acs{bh} is

 The quantity~$\ell_\text{cr}^2/16+\Lambda^2$ has a very mild dependence on~$\tilde{a}$, it is strictly increasing and takes values in~$[5.31,5.37]$.
-Here we have~$\eta^2=(2\omega M)^2 \gg1$, which is clearly in the particle limit; this is to be expected, since high frequency modes are known to be well described by \emph{geometrical optics} (i.e., geodesics).
+Here we have~$\eta^2=(2\omega M)^2 \gg1$, which is clearly in the particle limit; this is to be expected, since high-frequency modes are known to be well described by \emph{geometrical optics} (i.e., geodesics).